History of Dolly Parton in Timeline

 Dolly's Dixie Fixin's: Love, Laughter and Lots of Good Food

-In late June 2007, 9 to 5: The Musical was read for industry presentations, starring Megan Hilty, Allison Janney, Stephanie J. Block, Bebe Neuwirth, and Marc Kudisch.
+In late June 2007, industry presentations were held for "9 to 5: The Musical" with Megan Hilty, Allison Janney, Stephanie J. Block, Bebe Neuwirth and Marc Kudisch.

 November 8, 2007: Woodrow Wilson Award for Public Service

-On November 8, 2007, Dolly Parton received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution at a ceremony in Nashville.
+On November 8, 2007, Dolly Parton received the Woodrow Wilson Award for Public Service from the Woodrow Wilson International Center for Scholars of the Smithsonian Institution.

 Loading Video...

-May 8, 2009: Honorary Doctorate from University of Tennessee, Knoxville
+May 8, 2009: Honorary Doctorate from the University of Tennessee

-On May 8, 2009, Dolly Parton delivered the commencement speech at the University of Tennessee, Knoxville's College of Arts and Sciences graduation ceremony and received an honorary Doctor of Humane Letters from the university.
-This was only the second honorary degree given by the university.
+On May 8, 2009, Dolly Parton delivered the commencement speech at the graduation ceremony for the University of Tennessee, Knoxville's College of Arts and Sciences and received an honorary Doctor of Humane Letters from the university.

-In 2009, Dolly Parton publicly came out in support of same-sex marriage, solidifying her long history of openly supporting the gay community.
+In 2009, Dolly Parton publicly came out in support of same-sex marriage, adding to her long history of openly supporting the gay community.

-In a 2009 interview on CNN's Larry King Live, Dolly Parton said she had written "at least 3,000" songs, having written seriously since the age of seven, and that she writes something every day.
+In a 2009 interview on CNN's Larry King Live, Dolly Parton stated that she had written at least 3,000 songs and writes something every day.

 November 16, 2010: Liseberg Applause Award for Dollywood

-On November 16, 2010, Dolly Parton accepted the Liseberg Applause Award, the theme park industry's most prestigious honor, on behalf of Dollywood theme park during a ceremony held at IAAPA Attractions Expo 2010 in Orlando, Florida.
+On November 16, 2010, Dolly Parton accepted the Liseberg Applause Award on behalf of Dollywood theme park, during a ceremony held at IAAPA Attractions Expo 2010 in Orlando, Florida.

 2011: Lifetime Achievement Grammy